Exclude words from Google search (4 Simple Steps)

 Consequently, to refine your search and exclude results about bass music, you can use the minus sign to exclude certain keywords.

-You can search for “bass -music” to exclude results containing the word “music“.
-This should help you get more relevant information about bass fishing.
+You can use the search bar to find information about bass fishing on the web.
+You can search for “bass -music” to exclude results containing the word “music”.
+This should help you get more relevant and specific information about bass fishing.

 Use quotation (“”)